TanmayBhosale/Ecommerce-Management-API/README.md

 TOKEN_SECRET=
 ```

-Create a database in any relational DB system locally and copy the DB URL and paste it against `DATABASE_URL`.
+Create a database in any relational DB system locally (postgreSQL prefered) and copy the DB URL and paste it against `DATABASE_URL`.

 `TOKEN_SECRET` can be anything.
 It is used for generating auth tokens.